chittebabu21/chittebabu21/README.md

 # 💫 About Me:
-I am a software engineer 👨‍💻 currently pursuing my Master’s in Science of Computing 📜 from the University of Roehampton 🏫  UK 🇬🇧
+I am a Full Stack Developer 👨‍💻 currently pursuing my Master’s in Science of Computing 📜 from the University of Roehampton 🏫  UK 🇬🇧

 ## 🌐 Socials: